Mohammad-Yaseen69/Uber-Backend/readme.md

 # User API Documentation

-This document outlines the API functionalities for user registration, login, and logout.
+This document outlines the API functionalities for user registration, login, OTP verification, and logout.

 ## 1. Register a User

 **Endpoint:** `/users/register`
 **Method:** POST

 **Description:** This endpoint allows users to create a new account by providing their full name, email address, and password.
-It also generates a JWT token and sends it in a cookie.
+It sends an OTP to the user's email for verification.

 **Request Body:**